andygello555/json-dom/README.md

 }, callback)
 ```

+After evaluation this would result in the same JSON output as the one at the [start](#what) of this document.

 #### Caveats

-Although there are no symbols/builtins passed into these "callbacks" you can utilise all available referrer methods for `json_map.JsonMapInt` to get the same effects as many of the available builtins you would find in the Javascript execution environment.
+Although there are no symbols/builtins passed into these "callbacks" you can utilise all available referrer methods for `json_map.JsonMapInt` to get the same effect as many of the available builtins you would find in the Javascript execution environment.

 ## JSON path notes